lukeheckman/ConsoleUtility/README.md

 ---

-## Project Description
+### Project Description

 This project aims to provide easy, reusable implementation for a progress bar to be displayed in a console application to reassure users that longer tasks are progressing towards completion.
 Its primary design is for monitoring automated tasks that are not run on a CI or CD machine but rather in the background on a user's device.

-## Project Specifications
+### Project Specifications

 This project builds a dynamic link library (DLL) written in C# targeting .NET Framework 4.7.2.
 Since this project has been built using C#, it is NOT a Windows DLL - it can only be referenced and called from other .NET languages as an assembly.

-## Project Files
+### Project Files

-The ConsoleUtility solution contains two C# files (ProgressBar.cs and ProgressBarTests) used for building the class library and testing the class, respectively.
+The ConsoleUtility solution contains two C# files for this specific class library - ProgressBar.cs and ProgressBarTests.cs.
+They are used for building the DLL and performing tests, respectively.
-To generate the ConsoleProgressBar DLL on your own, build the solution in Visual Studio.
+To generate the ProgressBar DLL on your own, build the solution in Visual Studio.
 Alternatively, download and use the DLL from [here](ProgressBar/bin/Debug/).

 ---

-## ProgressBar Class
+### ProgressBar Class

-### Constructors
+#### Constructors

 `ProgressBar()` initializes a new instance of the ProgressBar Class with the default properties.